The U.S. International Guitar Series Season 2022 is Here!

 Hawaii Concert - Sunday, August 21 at 4 PM at the Cliffs of BellaVista

-Portland Concert - Friday, August 26 at 7 PM at the Trinity Episcopal Cathedral
+Portland Concert - Friday, August 26 at 7 PM at Trinity Episcopal Cathedral

 Los Angeles Concert – Sunday, August 28 at 4 PM at the First Congregational Church of Los Angeles Shatto Chapel

 U.S. Classic Guitar is thrilled to announce the U.S. International Guitar Series Season 2022 artist line-up and the return to live concerts and master classes again in the areas of Portland, Los Angeles, and on the Big Island of Hawaii.
 The concerts and master classes will also be streamed live for a pay-per-view audience that wishes to watch these events virtually.
-This season will include some of the greatest guitarists in the world including the Romero Quartet, Grammy-winners Sharon Isbin and David Russell, Angel Romero with cellist Nina Kotova, 2022 Grammy nominee Mak Grgic and rising star Adam Levin.
-The series will close with a special benefit concert featuring world-renowned artists Roberto Fabbri and Daughters, Michele Libraro, and U.S. Classic Guitar President William Jenks.
+This season will include some of the greatest guitarists in the world including the Romero Quartet, Grammy-winners Sharon Isbin and David Russell, the legendary Angel Romero with renowned soprano Ronit Widmann-Levy, 2022 Grammy nominee Mak Grgic and rising star Adam Levin.
+The series will also include a concert featuring world-renowned artists Roberto Fabbri and Daughters, Michele Libraro, and U.S. Classic Guitar President William Jenks.

-First, we would like to give a special thanks to the Augustine Foundation for their generous support as well as to our other sponsors including Guitar Salon International, The Kahilu Theatre foundation, and various other individuals, foundations, and businesses.
+First, we would like to give a special thanks to the Augustine Foundation for their generous support as well various other individuals, foundations, and businesses.
 U.S. Classic Guitar is a nonprofit 501(c)(3) organization, and we rely on your support.
 As we enter 2022, please consider making a tax deductible donation, become a sponsor, or join our team of distinguished volunteers.

-Our concert and master class venues this season will include the gorgeous historic First Congregational Church of Los Angeles, the First Congregational United Church of Christ, the Trinity Episcopal Cathedral in Portland, the Kahilu Theatre in Hawaii, and a beautiful private venue on the Big Island of Hawaii called the Cliffs at BellaVista.
-Our master class venue in LA will be the Guitar Salon International which is the leading classical shop in the world.
+Our concert and master class venues this season will include the gorgeous historic First Congregational Church of Los Angeles, the Kahilu Theatre in Hawaii, a beautiful private venue on the Big Island of Hawaii called the Cliffs at BellaVista, and our newest exciting venue in Portland called Trinity Episcopal Cathedral.

-This exciting season will kick off in late January with LA based guitarist Mak Grgic who has just been nominated for a 2022 Grammy-award for best solo instrumental classical album for his new recording Mak Bach.
-He has quickly established himself as one of the top up-and-coming concert artists of the world and programs music as far reaching as works from the avant-garde, film music, the great classics of guitar repertoire, and much more.
-He has performed as a soloist worldwide in many prestigious concert halls such as the Musikverein and the Konzerhaus in Vienna.
-He also has performed with various orchestras and collaborates with many world-renowned musicians such as the Assad Brothers and the Principal Concertmaster of the LA Philharmonic Martin Chalifour.
+The season will kick off in late January of 2022 with rising star Mak Grgic who has quickly established himself as one of the up-and-coming performers in the guitar genre, whos program includes music as far reaching as works from the avant-garde, film music to the great classics of guitar repertoire and transcriptions of Brahms and Kreisler.
 Touted as a “gifted young guitarist” by the New York Times, and “a guitarist to keep an eye on” by the Washington Post, Mak Grgic [GER-gich] is a star on the worldwide stage.
-This special performance will feature an all Bach program where he will perform his new Grammy nominated album on a unique well tempered guitar.
+This special performance will include an all J.S.
+Bach program on a unique well tempered guitar.

 David Russell dazzled our online audience this last March of 2021 with an incredible performance from his home in Spain and now he will be returning to perform for us live this March in 2022 with a completely different program.
 He received a Grammy-award for his CD called Air Latino, he holds an honorary doctorate from the University of Arizona, and he was inducted into the Hall of Fame of the Guitar Foundation of America.
 He is a very prolific recording artist and his discography includes seventeen CDs with Telarc International.
 The New York Times wrote about his performance: "...
 Mr. Russell made his mastery evident without ever deviating from an approach that places musical values above mere display.
 It was apparent to the audience throughout the recital that Mr. Russell possesses a talent of extraordinary dimension".